jwlawson/qv/README.md

 Library to handle quiver mutations and some cluster algebra related things.

-qv uses GoogleTest, available under its BSD license, to test the code.
+libqv uses googletest to test the code.
+To run the tests use `make test`, ensuring that the googletest libraries and headers are installed in places where the compiler will find them.

-Run with `make` to complile and run the tests.
+Run `make install` to install the library.
+By default it installs libqv.so to `~/lib` and the headers files to `~/include`.

 ### License
 ```